Plan Your Visit

 Boardwalk on Google Maps

-Boardwalk parking lots sometimes fill up on hot summer afternoons, off-site parking with Boardwalk shuttle service is available on some weekends at the County Government Building, 701 Ocean Street.
-Call 831-423-5590 on summer weekends to ask if the off-site parking shuttle is operating.
+Off-site parking with Boardwalk shuttle service is available on our busiest weekends at the County Government Building, 701 Ocean Street.
+Call 831-423-5590 to ask if the off-site parking shuttle is operating.

 The Boardwalk’s Carousel Beach Inn, located across the street from the amusement park, is a great spot for the entire family.